-- The children in Moonstone are dropped off and collected at the light blue door, where Mrs Burns will greet them. - The children in Sunstone are dropped off at the orange door, where Mrs Coyne will greet them. - The children take their coats to the cloakroom and then return to their classroom base ready for registration.
+- The children in Moonstone are dropped off and collected at the light blue door, where Mrs Crowther will greet them. - o The children in Sunstone are dropped off at the orange door, where Mrs Coyne will greet them. - o The children take their coats to the cloakroom and then return to their classroom base ready for registration.